 Program overview

-The Building Construction Technician program is an accelerated two-year Ontario College Diploma designed to equip students with essential knowledge and skills for a successful career in the building industry.
-This program is delivered over three academic periods (semesters) and focuses on the fundamentals of the construction industry, including techniques, industry trends, and safety practices.
-Students will engage in hands-on learning from day one, gaining practical skills in areas such as drafting, structure design, and the use of industry-standard computer applications like AutoCAD.
-All practical classes are conducted in the state-of-the-art Algonquin Centre for Construction Excellence (ACCE), ensuring students have access to modern tools and equipment.
+The Building Construction Technician program is an accelerated two-year Ontario College Diploma designed to equip students with a solid foundation of knowledge and skills for a lifelong career in the building industry.
+Delivered over three academic periods, this program emphasizes hands-on learning from day one, covering essential aspects of the construction industry, including techniques, industry trends, and safety practices.
+Students will gain practical experience in a modern lab setting, learning how to safely work on construction sites, drafting, structure design, and using industry-standard computer applications like AutoCAD.
+All practical classes are conducted in the state-of-the-art Algonquin Centre for Construction Excellence (ACCE), ensuring students are well-prepared for the demands of the industry.

-• Options for students to participate in a co-op version of the program, subject to availability.
+• Opportunity to participate in a co-op version of the program, subject to availability

 Featured Experiences

-• Hands-on training in a modern lab setting, allowing students to build different structures.
+• Hands-on training in a modern lab setting, allowing students to apply theoretical knowledge in practical scenarios.

-• Opportunity to participate in a co-op program, providing real-world experience in the construction industry.
+• Participation in a co-op program, providing real-world experience and networking opportunities in the construction industry.

-• Inclusion of a 16-hour introductory welding course, which may exempt graduates from Level 1 of the General Carpentry Apprenticeship.
+• Inclusion of a 16-hour introductory welding course, which allows graduates to be exempt from Level 1 of the General Carpentry Apprenticeship.

 Career Options

-Graduates of the Building Construction Technician program can pursue various career paths in the construction industry.
+Graduates of the Building Construction Technician program can pursue a variety of career opportunities in the construction industry.
 Here are some potential job roles:

-• Entry-Level Construction Framer: Responsible for framing structures, ensuring they are built according to specifications and safety standards.
+• Entry-Level Construction Framer: Responsible for framing structures, including walls, floors, and roofs, ensuring they meet safety and building codes.

-• Door and Window Installer: Specializes in the installation of doors and windows, ensuring proper fit and function.
+• Door and Window Installer: Specializes in the installation of doors and windows, ensuring proper fit and insulation.

-• Junior Estimator: Assists in estimating project costs, analyzing blueprints, and preparing bids for construction projects.
+• Junior Estimator: Assists in preparing cost estimates for construction projects, analyzing project specifications and requirements.

 • Assistant Project Manager: Supports project managers in overseeing construction projects, coordinating schedules, and managing resources.